cloudant/swift-cloudant/README.md

 # swift-cloudant

-**This is an experimental port of objective-cloudant into Swift.
+**This is an experimental Cloudant client library written in Swift.
 It is not supported.**

 **Applications use swift-cloudant to store, index and query remote JSON data on Cloudant or CouchDB.**